 Age 64¾: Medicare enrollment

-As you approach age 65, don’t miss your initial enrollment period for Medicare, the federal health insurance program that primarily serves people age 65 and older.
+As you approach age 65, don’t miss your initial enrollment period for Medicare, the federal health insurance program that primarily serves people who are at least 65.

 This one-time enrollment period includes the month you turn 65, the three months before and the three months after.
 In other words, it starts around age 64¾.

-Failing to enroll on time can delay your Medicare benefits and result in hefty, permanent financial penalties, as we detail in “4 Dangers for First-Time Medicare Enrollees.”
+Failing to enroll on time can delay your Medicare benefits and result in hefty, permanent financial penalties, as we detail in “4 Pitfalls for First-Time Medicare Enrollees.”

 But if you’re already collecting Social Security benefits when you turn 65, the Medicare program will contact you automatically, so you don’t need to worry about remembering to sign up.